A0005/Azure-Labs/Part2.md

 [YouTube Demonstration by Kevtech IT Support](https://www.youtube.com/watch?v=cfeHXNaYWjU)

 <h2>Description</h2>
-This project is about installing Active Directory on a Windows Server 2019 using Azure and creating users using PowerShell.
+This project is about installing Active Directory on a Windows Server 2019 using Azure VM and creating users using PowerShell.
 <br />